Ultrafast charging in a two-photon Dicke quantum battery: Improved charging via two-photon coupling

 \subsection{Weak coupling regime}

 We first analyze what happens for the two different cases considering small couplings $g_i \ll \omega_{a}$, with $i=1,2$ denoting the single- and two-photon coupling constant respectively.
 In the following analysis we consider $g_i=0.005\omega_{a}$ as a representative value, however other coupling constants in this regime lead to similar features.
+In this limit we can compare our results with the one obtained within the TC model~\cite{TC1, TC2}, rotating wave approximation of the Dicke model.
+More details are reported in Appendix~\ref{AppB}.